weitingwlin/matlabutility/README.md

 ## Reference
 >Hanski & Woiwod (1993) Spatial synchrony in the dynamics of moth and aphid populations

+>Sevenster (1996) Aggregation and Coexistence.
+I. Theory and Analysis

 ---
 >#### Update notes
 > * 2015/10/19 : edit fix tick mark problem in **myplot_CI.m**